Publications & Reports

 Year: 2020

-Title: Report 1&2: Establish a baseline survey for farmers in the 12 villages, emphasising agricultural crops, practices, and household characteristics
+Title: Reports 1&2: Establish a baseline survey for farmers in the 12 villages, emphasising agricultural crops, practices, and household characteristics

 Author: Brian Cook